Controlled Measure-Valued Martingales: a Viscosity Solution Approach: Measure-valued martingales

 for all $T\ge0$, $m,n\in\N$, $\varepsilon>0$.
 Keeping $\varepsilon>0$ fixed, the dominated convergence theorem implies that the right-hand side vanishes as $m,n\to\infty$.
 Since $\xi(\varphi_n)$ is continuous for each $n$, so is the limit $\xi(\varphi)$.
 We have proved that $\varphi\in\Hcal$, and deduce from the monotone class theorem that $\Hcal$ consists of all bounded measurable $\varphi$.
 Next, let $\varphi$ be nonnegative and measurable with $\E[\xi_0(\varphi)]<\infty$.
 The same argument as above with $\varphi_n=\varphi\wedge n$ shows that $\E[\xi_\tau(\varphi)]=\E[\xi_0(\varphi)]$ for every finite stopping time $\tau$.
 Thanks to \cite[Theorem~5.1]{MR2233537}, this implies that $\xi(\varphi)$ is a uniformly integrable martingale, and it is continuous by the same argument as above. \end{proof}

-\begin{remark} Lemma~\ref{L_lin_fcn} has several very useful consequences.
-Let $\xi$ be a continuous MVM. \begin{enumerate} \item If $\xi_0$ lies in $\Pcal_p$ for some $p \in [1,\infty)$ then, with probability one, so does $\xi_t$ for all $t\ge0$, and the trajectories of $\xi$ are continuous in $\Pcal_p$.
+\begin{remark} Lemma~\ref{L_lin_fcn} has several very useful consequences, which are crucial for the methods we use in this paper.
+In this way the MVM structure is essential.
+In the following, let $\xi$ be a continuous MVM. \begin{enumerate} \item If $\xi_0$ lies in $\Pcal_p$ for some $p \in [1,\infty)$ then, with probability one, so does $\xi_t$ for all $t\ge0$, and the trajectories of $\xi$ are continuous in $\Pcal_p$.
 To see this, apply Lemma~\ref{L_lin_fcn} with $\varphi(x) = |x|^p$. \item Any continuous MVM $\xi$ has decreasing support in the sense that, with probability one,

 To see this, let $\Ical$ be the countable collection of all open balls in $\R^d$ with rational centre and radius, and define $\Ical(\mu)=\{I\in\Ical\colon \mu(I)=0\}$ for $\mu\in\Pcal$.
 Then $\supp(\mu)=\R^d\setminus\bigcup_{I\in\Ical(\mu)} I$.
 Now, for every $I\in\Ical$, $\xi(I)$ is a nonnegative martingale that stops once it hits zero, at least off a nullset $N$ that does not depend on $I\in\Ical$.
 Therefore, off $N$, $\Ical(\xi_s)\subseteq\Ical(\xi_t)$ for all $s\le t$.
 This yields \eqref{eq_supp_cont}.